leberns/spfx-tasks/docs/DevOps with SharePoint.md

 The `$app` variable of the script `Register-PnPApp.ps1` has information about the application registration.

-Make note of the client Id as available from `$app.'AzureAppId/ClientId'`
+Make note of the client Id as available from `$app.'AzureAppId/ClientId'`.
+The client Id is also the `PnPAzureDevOps` application Id available under `Enterprise applications` in Azure portal.

 The private key of the certificate encoded as base 64 is stored in a local file: `certificates\PnPAzureDevOps-Base64Encoded.txt`.